Teen Attitude, Teen Trouble

 9. Let your teen suffer the natural consequences of their actions, as much as possible.

-It’s better your teenager learn about natural consequences while they still have a home and at least one caring parent to rely on.
+It’s better that your teenager learn about natural consequences while they still have a home and at least one caring parent to rely on.

 If your teenager drops their dirty clothes on the floor, they won’t have anything clean to wear.
 (Do not pick up their dirty stuff and wash it.)
 If your teenager doesn’t do their homework, or doesn’t attend class, they’ll start failing courses.
 (Do not rescue them from looming deadlines, or drive them to school if they’re late.)
 If they don’t get enough sleep, or don’t eat nutritious meals, they won’t feel so good.
 (Do what you can to model and encourage good habits, but don’t nag about it.
 The time for doing that has long passed.)
 If they’re bad-tempered and indulge their bad moods at school and elsewhere, other kids won’t want to spend time with them.
 (And you don’t need to point this out, either.)